 ART 221 Drawing and Composition: Develops basic drawing skills with an emphasis on principles of composition, proportions, linear perspective, and perception of form in space.
 Uses a variety of drawing materials, both traditional and contemporary.
 Experiential studio learning experiences with formal and informal critique sessions.
 Suitable for majors and nonmajors.

 ART 223 Graphic Design I: Presents basic concepts and techniques associated with computer-based design.
-Builds upon concepts covered in ART 222 Introduction to Design with similar emphasis placed on the process of creative problem solving, research, and idea generation.
+Emphasis is placed on the process of creative problem solving, research, and idea generation.
 Students will develop technical skills in this primarily computer based course using Adobe Photoshop and Adobe Illustrator commercial software applications.

 ART 230 Introduction to Digital Media: Introduces students to digital workflow related to the studio art process.
 Students will work with Photoshop, and various web design, video editing, and blog applications to create studio projects addressing aesthetic, formal, and conceptual issues.
 Suitable for majors and nonmajors.
 Continuous access to a digital camera required.